faasm/faasm/docs/python.md

 ## Python 3.7

-If you don't already have python3.7 available, you need to install it with the `python3_7.yml` playbook,
+We need a native version of exactly the right Python 3.7, _not_ necessarily the latest.
+You need to install it with the `python3_7.yml` playbook,

 ```
 cd ansible